By Janet K. Keeler

 A stop into IT’SUGAR is just what a weary shopper needs to boost her flagging energy.
 If the candy store doesn’t have something to satisfy the sweet tooth and pump up the metabolism, it likely doesn’t exist.
 That includes Beast Mode Chocolates by Marshawn Lynch, NFL running back.
 Gummy everything, too.

 Now, let’s look for clothes, and finding something a bit different here isn’t difficult.
 Check out Ted Baker London and Robert Graham for sophisticated collections for both men and women.
 These designers specialize in clothes and accessories that are appropriate for fancy evening affairs or casual beachside rendezvous.

-Volcom and Vince. are our last two stops of the day, both hot for the latest styles in the youth market.
+Volcom is our last stop of the day, hot for the latest styles in the youth market.
 And by youth, we mean anyone who wants to look plugged into fashion but still dress age-appropriate.
-Soft fabrics and a casual flair are their specialties.
+Soft fabrics and a casual flair are its specialties.

 It won’t take much to find Orlando International Premium Outlets, but once you do, hunt for the something different.

 When you go…

 If you want to shop, eat, and be entertained, these Florida malls are premier spots.
 These malls – in Daytona Beach, Fort Myers, Gainesville,...

 By Jeanette Scott Estero is an adorable city nestled between Naples and Fort Myers in southwest Florida.
 On my recent trip there, I discovered so much...